Writing informative and persuasive product descriptions is key to converting your target audience into paying customers.

 Here’s an example.

 Say you’re selling t-shirts but don’t provide information on shirt sizes (including actual measurements), material, and print size in the product description.
-Your ideal customer can’t be sure about your product and just exit your store before without buying.
+Your ideal customer can’t be sure about your product and just exits your store without buying.

 Your product description must also influence or convince your customer to buy.